Multi-academy trusts learning from each other and developing together

 We bring MATs together to establish peer review partnerships and in pairs, MATs work through the peer review process, offering challenge and support to each other.

+If you are a single Trust, we will help you broker a partnership with another single Trust.
 Trusts can also choose to join with an existing MAT partner to mature their relationship and add rigour and trust-based accountability.

 The three stages, each with distinct benefits:

 Trusts that are part of the MAT Partnership Programme will:

 + Be matched with another MAT to form a peer review partnership if they come to us without a partner.